 Learning the tricks of the bartending trade won’t always translate well from books though.
 One of the biggest drawbacks of online bartending classes is that virtual simulations alone won’t give you adequate experience according to most employers.
 According to Consumer Affairs, 46 out of 47 bar owners surveyed said they don’t require bartending classes for this reason.

 Pursuing online bartending courses isn’t usually costly with prices spanning from $20 to $250, but critics often say they’re not worth it.
-That’s especially true since bartenders earn median hourly tips of $8.30 and median hourly income of $15.
+That’s especially true since bartenders earn an average hourly income of $12 plus tips, depending on your location.
 Some online bartending schools also try upselling their mixing kits for prices higher than local kitchenware stores would charge.

 Alternatives to Attending Online Bartending Schools